-At $40, the Hydro Flask Insulated was one of the most expensive of all 13 bottles we reviewed.
+At $40, the Hydro Flask Insulated was one of the most expensive of all 16 bottles we reviewed.
 However, we still found it had good value.
-Its' vacuum-insulated, 32-fluid-ounce body does a great job at keeping a lot liquids hot or cold for extended amounts of time, regardless of the external temperature.
-Considering that you'll likely use your insulated bottle for a wide variety of drinks, this bottle is a great choice because it resists retaining flavors from previous fills.
+Its vacuum-insulated, 32-fluid-ounce body does a great job at keeping a lot of liquids hot or cold for extended amounts of time, regardless of the external temperature.
+Considering that you'll likely use your insulated bottle for a wide variety of drinks, this bottle is an excellent choice because it resists retaining flavors from previous fills.
 Keep reading to see how our Editors' Choice Award winner stacked up in each individual metric.

 The Hydro Flask, though known for keeping hot beverages hot, proved to be our favorite cragging bottle by keeping water cold all day long in the sun.